Profile

 Tsuneo "Nabe" Watanabe

-Japan-US alliance, Security in Asia, Politics and diplomacy of Japan and the United States
+Japan-U.S. alliance/Security in Asia/Politics and foreign policy of Japan and the United States

 Tsuneo “Nabe” Watanabe is a senior fellow of the Sasakawa Peace Foundation, an independent policy research organization in Tokyo.
 In October 2016, Watanabe joined the Sasakawa Peace Foundation after serving a senior fellow and a director of foreign & security policy research at the Tokyo Foundation in 2009 to 2016.
 He served a senior fellow at the Mitsui Global Strategic Studies Institute in Tokyo in 2005 to 2009.
 In 1995, Watanabe joined Center for Strategic & International Studies (CSIS) in Washington, D.C.
 He served a visiting research scholar, research associate, fellow and senior fellow until 2005.
 He is currently adjunct fellow of the CSIS.